-Vaccines are essential to assist in preventing major production diseases like ovine Johne's disease (OJD), cheesy gland and clostridial diseases.
-Vaccination reactions are normal with some vaccines like Gudair®, however vaccination lesions can be caused by incorrect technique, poor hygiene or using contaminated vaccine.
+Vaccines are essential to assist in preventing major production diseases like OJD, cheesy gland and clostridial diseases.
+Vaccination reactions are normal with some vaccines like Gudair[®], however vaccination lesions can be caused by incorrect technique, poor hygiene or using contaminated vaccine.
 The injection of a small amount of bacteria or dirt with the vaccine results in infection which can lead to an abscess forming.